ascheucher/WIFI-PUBLIC-autologin/README.md

  * create a symbolic link to the script `ln -s /etc/network/if-up.d/WIFI-PUBLIC-autologin {CHECK_OUT_DIR}/WIFI-PUBLIC-autologin`.
  Replace {CHECK_OUT_DIR} with the directory this README is located.

-If you want to ensure everthings works fine, uncomment the commented out `echo ... >> /home/${USER}/wifi.log` code lines.
+## Debugging

-You shall find log messages on connecting to a WIFI in the /home/${USER}/wifi.log file.
-After assuring it works, comment out the echo lines again.
+To see, what's going on on the phantomjs client, set `export DEBUG=debug` before starting.
+This will allow you to open the debugger on http://localhost:9000 and see the log statements in the browser console.